markcheret/footnotes/readme.txt

 - Bugfix: Hooks: disable widget_text hook by default to fix accordions declaring headings as widgets.
 - Bugfix: Hooks: disable the_excerpt hook by default to fix issues, thanks to @nikelaos bug report.
 - Bugfix: Reference container: fix column width when combining turned on by reverting new CSS class to legacy.
-- Bugfix: Reference container: fix width in mobile view by URL wrapping wrt Unicode-non-conformant browsers.
+- Bugfix: Reference container: fix width in mobile view by URL wrapping for Unicode-non-conformant browsers, thanks to @karolszakiel bug report.
 - Bugfix: Reference container: table cell backlinking if index is single and combining identicals turned on.
 - Bugfix: Styling: raise Custom CSS priority to override settings.
 - Bugfix: Styling: Tooltips: raise settings priority to override theme style sheets.